cyberyimein/kabumemo/README.md

 - **Frontend UI**: A tabbed dashboard (Trades, Positions, Funds, Tax) that lets you enter and review data directly in the browser.
 - **Backend API**: Handles storage and business validation for transactions, funding groups, tax settlement, and exposes a unified REST interface.
-- **Data storage**: JSON files are stored under `data/` at the repository root, with optional overrides via environment variables.
+- **Data storage**: Every write is mirrored to both JSON files and a lightweight SQLite database (`kabumemo.db`) under `data/`, keeping human-editable backups and structured queries in sync.

 The repository already includes a one-click startup batch script and end-to-end delete functionality for trades.
 The sections below provide a complete usage guide and feature overview.